Development is any improvement in the standard of living of people in a specific country. It is measured using development indicators.

 For example, the UK is considered a developed country and Ethiopia is considered a developing country.

 Economic indicators measure the wealth and industrialisation of a country.
-An example of a common economic indicator is Gross National Product (GNP) per capita ($).
+An example of a common economic indicator Gross National Income (GNI) per capita (US$).

 Social indicators show how a country uses its wealth to try and improve the quality of life of its people.

 Social indicators can measure different things like health (doctors per 100,000), diet (calories per person per day) and education (adult literacy).